valenterepos/challenge/README.md

 docker compose stop

-#### Running the Application
+#### Restart the Application

-docker compose start or docker-compose up -d hospital_app if there are any changes
+docker compose start
+or docker-compose up -d hospital_app if there are any changes to the code

+#### Performance Testing with JMeter

+Performance tests were conducted using JMeter.
+You can import and run the provided TestJMETER.jmx file:

+1. Open JMeter

+2. Import the file TestJMETER.jmx

+3. Make sure that the application is running

+3. Run the test and view results on Results Tree

 #### Notes